UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 python ./scripts/futurefish_dash.py
 ~~~~

-5. Then copy the following url into a browser to navigate to the application.
+5. Then copy the following url into your browser to navigate to the application.
 ~~~~
 http://127.0.0.1:5000/
 ~~~~

+6. Enjoy exploring FutureFish!

 ### How we got our results:
 Modelling etc.